 - childhood seasonal influenza vaccination

-- hepatitis B (new born babies)
+- hepatitis B at-risk (new born babies)

 - human papillomavirus (HPV) booster